CrazyClone55/Rasperry-pi-installation/raspberry pi os/README.md

   <li>now type sudo raspi-config and hit enter, if prompted enter password, raspberry</li>
   <li>go to interfacing options and click enter, select VNC and click enter, select yes and select ok</li>
   <li>next select advanced options and select expand filesystem then click ok when done</li>
-  <li>select finish to exit config and reboot computer with sudo reboot</li>
+  <li>select finish to exit config and select yes to reboot computer</li>
   <li>download vnc viewer on your computer https://www.realvnc.com/en/connect/download/viewer/</li>
-  <li>In vnc viewer type in ip address of pi and hit enter, enter in pi as user and raspberry as the password</li>
+  <li>In vnc viewer type in ip address of pi and hit enter after it restarts, enter in pi as user and raspberry as the password, if you see a screen like this [insert picture here] click continue</li>
   <li>now we are doing what is called virtural network computing, we are controlling the computer over the network.
-This allwos us to see everything, not only the command line</li>
+This allows us to see everything, not only the command line</li>
-  <li>Now we will walk through the setup (you dont have to do this through vnc, you can use tthe monitor and usb keyboard/mouse if you want)</li>
+  <li>Now we will walk through the setup (you dont have to do this through vnc, you can use the monitor and usb keyboard/mouse if you want)</li>
      <ol>
         <li>click next and set country, language, and time zone and click next</li>
         <li>now set a new password</li>